dionisggr/flickshare-api/README.md

   - I am landed in the Welcome Page
   - I can see the week's top movie suggestions per category
   - I can navigate to the Register and Login pages
+  - I can see more information about a movie
 - As a registered user
   - I can create and name a list
   - I can search for a movie to select for a list
   - I can search, edit and delete my list
-  - I can browse my friends' top public lists
+  - I can browse top public lists
-  - I can send friends movie suggestions
-  - I can like movies in lists
-  - I can dislike movie suggestions directed to me
-  - I can select a movie to learn more details about it
+  - I can see more information about a movie
 - As an Admin
   - I can see, edit and delete users
-  - I can see, edit and delete movies
+  - I can see and add movies
   - I can see, edit and delete lists
-  - I can reset likes in movies
-  - I can reset suggestion algorithms for users
+  - I can reset user suggestion lists

 ---

 ### Technology
-* **Front-End:** React.js, Javascript, CSS3, Mocha, Chai, API fetch
+* **Front-End:**
 * **Back-End:** Javascript, Node.js, Express.js, Knex.js, PostgreSQL, Mocha, Chai, Supertest, Nodemon, Postgrator, Dotenv, JWT, Bcrypt, Morgan, XSS, CORS, Helmet, HTML5, CI scripts
 * **Development Environment:** Heroku, DBeaver, Postman